 Worship

 Like Day 5, take a walk with God as you walk through this devotional today.
-Pretend like He’s walking right beside you.
+Pretend He’s walking right beside you (He actually is!).
 Make the prayer exercises below a part of your walk and your conversation.

 Outreach